GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/workflow-orchestration/dws-multiclusters-example/README.md

 MC-EU - Active: True Reason: Active Message: Connected
 ```

-# Launch job
+### Launch job

+Submit your job to the Kueue controller, which will run it on a worker cluster with available resources:

 ```
 kubectl create -f job-multi-dws-autopilot.yaml
 ```

-## Get the status of the job
+### Get the status of the job

+To check the job status and see where it's scheduled:

 ```
-kubectl  get workloads.kueue.x-k8s.io -o jsonpath='{.items[0].status.admissionChecks}'
+kubectl get workloads.kueue.x-k8s.io -o jsonpath='{range .items[*]}{.status.admissionChecks}{"\n"}{end}'
 ```

-In the output message, you can find where the job is scheduled
+In the output message, you can find where the job is scheduled#